bxparks/rpn83p/docs/USER_GUIDE.md

 - `CABS`: compute the magnitude `r=sqrt(a^2+b^2)` of complex number
 - `CANG`: compute the angle (i.e. "argument") of the complex number

+The `CANG` function returns the angle of the complex number in polar form.
+In mathematics, this function is normally called the "argument".
+But the word "argument" has too many other meanings in software and computer science.
+Therefore, this function is named `CANG` (complex angle) to be more self-descriptive.

+Since `CANG` returns the *angle*, it uses the trigonometric mode (`RAD`, `DEG`) to determine the unit of that angle.
+It is currently the *only* complex function that is affected by the trigonometric mode.
+One alternative was to use the complex *display* mode (`RECT`, `PRAD`, `PDEG`) to determine the unit of `CANG`, but it was too confusing for 2 reasons: 1) When the complex number is displayed in `RECT` format, there is no obvious reason why it should pick `RAD` over `DEG`, especially when, 2) The trigonometric mode is shown on the screen and can indicate one unit (e.g. `DEG`) but the `CANG` function could return another unit (e.g. radians).

 **Example 1: Arithmetic**

 Here is an example of adding the 3 complex numbers as described in p.
 9-6 of the